-LPFA has a sustainable impact on the Louisiana economy by consistently and continuously providing financial backing to a variety of construction projects.
-During the mid-1980s the LPFA created and supported over 15,000 jobs annually, while in from 2004 to 2009 the LPFA created and supported over 12,000 jobs a year.
-The mid-1980s represented a very difficult economic period for Louisiana, while the period from 2004 through 2009 marked the statewide challenges wrought by Hurricanes Katrina and Rita.
-During each of these trying times for the state, LPFA provided financial support and played a prominent role in supporting and sustaining the Louisiana economy.
+LPFA has a continuous impact on the Louisiana economy by consistently and continuously providing financial backing to a variety of construction projects.
+During the mid-1980s, the LPFA created and supported over 15,000 jobs annually, while from 2004 to 2009 the LPFA created and supported over 12,000 jobs a year.
+The former period, during the mid-1980s, represented a very difficult economic period for Louisiana while the latter, from 2004 through 2009, marked the statewide challenges wrought by Hurricanes Katrina and Rita.
+During each of these trying times for the state, LPFA provided financial support and played a role in supporting and sustaining the Louisiana economy.

-The financial activities of LPFA supported an average of over 8,000 jobs per year from 1980 to 1984, over 15,000 jobs per year from 1985 to 1989, over 7,500 jobs per year from 1990 to 1994, and over 4,000 jobs per year from 1995 to 1998, over 7,500 jobs from 1999 to 2003, over 12,000 jobs from 2004 to 2009, and over 7,500 jobs from 2010 to 2013.
-These jobs supported approximately \$221 million of personal earnings annually and approximately \$596 million in business transactions per year.
+To summarize, the financial activities of LPFA supported an average of over 8,000 jobs per year from 1980 to 1984, over 15,000 jobs per year from 1985 to 1989, over 7,500 jobs per year from 1990 to 1994 and over 4,000 jobs per year from 1995 to 1998.
+These jobs supported approximately \$171 million of personal earnings annually and approximately \$557 million in business transactions per year.

-From 1999 to 2003, the financial activities created over \$651 million of business activity annually, personal earnings of over to \$200 million, and nearly 7,500 jobs per year throughout the economy.
-Because the purpose of the transactions are construction projects, it is not surprising that over 4,400 of these jobs are in the construction sector, about 3 percent of all construction jobs in the state during this time period.
-However, from this construction over 3,300 jobs will be created in the manufacturing sector, wholesale and retail trade, personal and business services, and other sectors of the economy.
-From 2004 to 2009 LPFA financial activities supported 12,250 jobs per year with personal earnings of approximately \$440 million per year.
-Overall business transactions will amount to roughly \$1.4 billion per year from 2004 to 2009.
-Again, it is not surprising that just over 7,000 of these jobs were in the construction sector, or about 5 percent of all construction jobs in the state.
-The construction activity also leads to about 6,000 jobs being developed throughout the rest of the economy, including the manufacturing sector, wholesale and retail trade, personal and business services, healthcare services, and others.
+From 1999 to 2003, the financial activities created over \$651 million of business activity annually, personal earnings of over \$200 million, and nearly 8,000 jobs per year throughout the economy.
+Because the purpose of the transactions is construction projects, it is not surprising that over 4,400 of these jobs are in the construction sector, about three percent of all construction jobs in the state during this time period.
+However, from this construction, over 3,300 jobs will be created in the manufacturing sector, wholesale and retail trade, personal and business services, and other sectors of the economy.

+From 2004 to 2009, LPFA financial activities supported almost 13,000 jobs per year with personal earnings of approximately \$440 million per year.
+Overall business transactions amount to roughly \$1.4 billion per year from 2004 to 2009.
+Again, it is not surprising that just over 7,000 of these jobs were in the construction sector or about five percent of all construction jobs in the state.
+The construction activity also leads to about 6,000 jobs being developed throughout the rest of the economy, including the manufacturing sector, wholesale and retail trade, personal and business services, health care services, and others.